College Factual by our College Data Analytics Team

 2

-It is difficult to beat University of Nebraska - Lincoln if you want to pursue a degree in family & consumer economics.
-UNL is a very large public university located in the city of Lincoln.
+It's difficult to beat University of Nebraska - Lincoln if you want to pursue a degree in family & consumer economics.
+UNL is a very large public university located in the large city of Lincoln.
 This university ranks 2nd out of 19 schools for overall quality in the state of Nebraska.

-There were about 139 family & consumer economics students who graduated with this degree at UNL in the most recent year we have data available.
-Soon after graduating, consumer economics degree recipients typically make around $29,642 in the first five years of their career.
+There were about 141 family & consumer economics students who graduated with this degree at UNL in the most recent data year.
+Soon after graduating, consumer economics degree recipients generally earn about $29,642 at the beginning of their careers.

 More information about a degree in family & consumer economics from University of Nebraska - Lincoln